jimmyn123/book_app/README.md

 ## Architecture
 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->
-HTML, Javascript, CSS, Express, EJS, DOTENV, PG, Heroku, GitHub
+HTML, Javascript, CSS, Express, EJS, DOTENV, PG, Heroku, GitHub, SuperAgent, Google Books API

 ## Change Log